tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/视频通话/TRTCCalling API（Web）_intl_en.md

 >?
 >- This is a new API in v0.10.0 and later versions.
 >- It can be used only in one-to-one calls.
->- The error callback (code: 60002) indicates that the switching has failed.
+>- If you receive an error callback (code: 60002), the switching failed.

 <dx-codeblock>
 ::: javascript javascript